Captaincy General of Chile: Political history

 As noted, the area had been designated a governorship (gobernación) during the initial exploration and settlement of the area, but because the local Amerindian peoples demonstrated fierce resistance, a more autonomous, military-based governmental authority was needed.
 Thus, the governor was given command of the local military and the title of captain general.
 This arrangement was seen in many places of the Spanish Empire.

 The greatest setback the Spanish settlements suffered was the Disaster of Curalaba in 1598, which nearly wiped them out.
 All cities south of the Biobío River with the exception of Castro were destroyed.
 The river became La Frontera the de facto border between Spanish and Native areas for the next century.
 (See Arauco War.)

-Chile lost an important part of its territory with the Bourbon reforms of Charles III, the territories of the city of Mendoza and San Juan from the province of Cuyo were transferred to the domain of the newly created Viceroyalty of the Río de la Plata in 1776.
+In 1609 the Royal Audiency of Santiago de Chile was founded after the failure of the Concepción Royal Audiency.
+Its territory was equivalent to the Governorate one.

+Chile started being a Captaincy General in 1778 with the Bourbon Reforms.
+Before it was a Governorate, and also it always was considered a Kingdom, since it was an Indies Kingdom.

 Chile gained two intendancies, Santiago and Concepción in 1786 and became a Bourbon-style Captaincy General in 1789.

+In 1798 Chile obtained more autonomy from the Peruvian Viceroyalty.